Where to set up a Multinational Business – Part 4: Europe

 Gibraltar International Businesses

-Gibraltar was one of the British Overseas Territory that had special membership within the European Union.
-With the British official EU withdrawal (Brexit) next 30 March 2019, Gibraltar EU membership will cease to exist.
+Gibraltar was one of the British Overseas Territories that had special membership within the European Union.
+With the British official EU withdrawal (Brexit) now slated for October 31 2019, Gibraltar EU membership will cease to exist.

-It remains to be seen what the real impact Brexit will have on Gibraltar.
+It remains to be seen what the real impact of Brexit will be on Gibraltar.
 As of now, regulated entities may lose their passporting rights to the EU.

 Despite Brexit uncertainty and political tensions with Spain, Gibraltar will still be a jurisdiction to consider for businesses with interests in Europe.